scloud19/SECipedia/AWS/client_considerations.md

     Very important implications for failover
       Amazon Aurora Replicas can act as a failover target with NO data loss, where MySQL replicas can act as a failover target, but there's potentially minutes of data loss.

+    General Pros of Aurora vs MySQL

       Check out this for other important implications on why Aurora is the best https://aws.amazon.com/rds/aurora/faqs/

+      Data is replicated from the primary to a replica in under 100ms (usually this is much lower)

       HUGE PRO: DB automatically grows as the amount of data in your DB increases

+      Aurora replicas vs MySQL read replicas
+        In Aurora, the cluster volume is shared among all instances in the cluster, thus no additional work is required to replicate a copy of the data for each Replica.

+        However, in MySQL read replicas, they must replay, on a single thread, all write operations from the master DB instance to their local data store.
+This will affect MySQL read replicas ability to support large volumes of read traffic.

     Make sure to connect to the cluster DNS (which always has "cluster" in the DNS name).
 This DNS will always point to the primary.